aniketmaurya/NLP/fake news detector/readme.md

 # FAKE NEWS DETECTOR
+In last few year there is surge of fake news on social media.
+We aim to solve this big social problem with state of the art techniques of Neural Networks.
 In this application, we intend to predict the truth/fakeness of a news.
+The dataset has been collected from [Kaggle](hhttps://www.kaggle.com/c/fake-news) .

-The various packages used are:
+##### The various packages used are:

 `numpy`: It is a general-purpose array-processing package which provides a high-performance multidimensional array object, and tools for working with these arrays.